google/codeworld/web/help/examples.md

 a random position and velocity, and bounces when it hits the edge of the screen.

-This is an example of simulation mode.
-The position of the ball is difficult to describe as an immediate function of the current time, so instead, the program simulates the movement of the ball in small steps.
+This is an example of a program with state, using the `activityOf` function.
+The position of the ball would be difficult to describe in an animation, as a function of the current time.
+So instead, the program simulates the movement of the ball in small steps, remembering what has happened so far.

 ~~~~~ . clickable
 program = activityOf(initial, change, picture)